 Raise money for your small business from lenders or investors -- write the business plan and loan package necessary to finance your dream and make it work.
 With How to Write a Business Plan, you'll learn how to:

-figure out if your business idea will make money
+figure out if your idea will turn a profit

 estimate operating expenses